 On the other-hand, you may well get a small project to test you out from the more promiscuous clients!

-Once the client has decided it’s time to move on but hasn’t fired or put their incumbent on notice is the best time to do your serious dating.
+Once the client has decided it’s time to move on from the existing agency client relationship but hasn’t fired or put their incumbent on notice is the best time to do your serious dating.
 Wait until the new brief has been written and you could be last to the party.
 Try to be one of the agencies they meet before they’ve written the new brief but once they’ve definitely decided to break with the incumbent.

 Once they are dating, it is usually too late.
 This is the time they’ve drawn up a short-list of potential replacements and are meeting them, doing the chemistry meetings and maybe (if the agencies are very unlucky!) asking them to ‘pitch’ for the business.